TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-Apparently, the superuser `root` is running a python script named `tmp.py` into the `/opt` directory.
+The output shows that the superuser `root` is executing a Python script named `tmp.py` located in the `/opt` directory.

 <br />